Dual Credit and Dual Enrollment

 - Obtain your textbook(s).
 Some high schools provide textbooks for students; however, some do not.
 Check with your high school to see what the textbook plan is for your course(s).
 Online and on-campus students will find the textbook list in LioNet, and can visit the MSSU Bookstore to purchase and pick up textbooks.

-- T-shirts and Lion Cards will be delivered to your school (or mailed directly to you) as promptly as possible.
+- Information packets, t-shirts, and Lion Cards will be delivered to your school (or mailed directly to you) as promptly as possible.
 Refer to the student benefits/resources page on the dual credit website for more information about your other student benefits.

 - Use the MSSU Dual Credit website for access to all forms and information related to your experience as a dual credit student.
 Familiarize yourself with the policies and procedures that affect you as a dual credit/dual enrollment student.

 - Pay for your course by the appropriate deadline.
-You may pay for tuition and textbooks through your LioNet account or by contacting the Bursar's Office.
+You may pay for tuition and textbooks through your payment portal or by contacting the Bursar's Office.
 For more detailed information about due dates and payments, refer to the Dual Credit Calendars and Payment Information documents on the Calendars link in the General Information section of our website.

 - Check your student email account and LioNet frequently to remain up to date on things related to MSSU.
 These are the main modes of communication through which MSSU will send you important information.
 Check out the technical guides for instructions on how to have your MSSU email re-routed to the email of your choice.
 Remember to contact the MSSU Help Desk if you need help: 417-659-4444.